Rockship17/npm-chatbot/README.md

 - 🚀 Easy integration with just a few lines of code
 - 🎨 Fully customizable interface (logo, colors, size, position)
-- 🔄 Drag and drop chat button to any position on the screen
+- 🔄 Drag and drop chat button to any position on the screen (with 0.2s hold delay)
-- 📏 Adjustable chat widget size
+- 🖥️ Fullscreen mode toggle with customizable dimensions
-- 🔗 Links open in new tabs
+- 🔗 All markdown links open in new tabs
 - 💬 Chat history management with conversation selection
 - 🔄 Pagination support for loading older messages
-- 🗑️ Conversation deletion functionality
 - ⚡ Written in TypeScript
 - 🎭 Modern UI with animations and responsive design
 - ⚛️ Compatible with React 16.8 to 19.0